 Before we dive in to my recommendations, let’s talk about what’s actually happening during your period, and what’s going wrong when you experience painful cramping.

 Your menstrual cycle is orchestrated by your endocrine system, and the duration of your cycle can be divided into four main phases:

-Ovulation Phase: Near the 14th day of the cycle, the pituitary gland secretes GnRH from the hypothalamus, signaling a surge of LH (luteinizing hormone) and FSH to trigger the release of the egg.
+Near the 14th day of the cycle, the pituitary gland secretes GnRH from the hypothalamus, signalling a surge of LH (luteinizing hormone) and FSH to trigger the release of the egg.

 Because prostaglandins are an integral part of the delicate balance of hormones that ebb and flow during your cycle, the first and best way to eliminate period pain is to make sure your hormones are in balance.